 Should Dogs Be Allowed in the Bedroom During Sex?

-YES, Why Dogs in Bedroom Can Be Okay
+YES, Why Dogs in Bedrooms Can Be OK

-Being a pet owner has its perks—loyal companionship, constant affectionate, even your own personal bodyguard sometimes.
+Being a pet owner has its perks—loyal companionship, constant affection, and even your own personal bodyguard sometimes.
 One thing is for sure our furry friend loves being close to us, and the sleeping area is no exception.
 This is great until you are trying to get it on with that special someone.
-Prudishness about sex, like the wheel, is an entirely human invention.
+Prudishness about sexual intercourse, like the wheel, is an entirely human invention.
 Dogs don't care if you're having sex, so why bother about whether the dog is in the room while you're doing it?

 Daniel Caughill, founder of pet-care site the Dog Tale, agreed: "Your dog isn't judging you.
 If they were, they wouldn't be so cavalier when humping other dogs at the dog park—or their stuffed toys, your mother-in-law's leg, your couch cushion.
 Even if the dog has any awareness of what you're doing, they probably don't care."

 Animation by Frida Bejarano

 At most, your pooch will be mildly curious or will take your sounds of, um, enthusiasm, as an invitation to add their voice to the mix.
 And while that might be annoying momentarily, it's less annoying than having to go through the entire production of ushering your dog out of the room, giving them a treat to keep them quiet, and then scurrying back to make sure the bedroom door is shut securely every time you want to get intimate.
 Half the fun of sex is in its spontaneity, and interrupting foreplay to drag your pet to the dog's bed or to its crate is no fun for anyone—least of all the dog.